xiota/geany-preview/docs/Building-Debian.md

 ## Building on Debian or Ubuntu

-1. Open a terminal in a clean working directory.
+1. Open a terminal in a new empty working directory.

 2. (optional) Update the system.